ServiceNow

 <img src="https://mintcdn.com/incidentio-18bb4170/UJ55xaxcPk42h3TF/images/help-centre/servicenow/screenshot-17.png?fit=max&auto=format&n=UJ55xaxcPk42h3TF&q=85&s=dcfe30b18c7c1ba876a6892cb0aa6281" alt="" width="3008" height="250" data-path="images/help-centre/servicenow/screenshot-17.png" />

-Create a new Access Control record with the following properties:
+Create an Access Control record with the following properties:

 * **Type**: `record`